mikesive/backoff/README.md

 The `:backoff` method takes an optional hash of 3 different options:

-- `:retries`: the max number of times to retry the method.
+- `:retries` the max number of times to retry the method.
 The default is 5.

-- `:catch_errors`: an error class or array of error classes to perform a retry after.
+- `:catch_errors` an error class or array of error classes to perform a retry after.
 The default is `:all` which will retry after any error type.

-- `:base`: the base number of seconds to wait before trying again.
+- `:base` the base number of seconds to wait before trying again.
 The default is 2.
 For example, after 1 failure, the sleep time will be 2, then 4, then 8 etc. etc.